 HHSIZE – average household size of a zone (equal to HHPOP / TOTHH)

 Employment data fields contain the number of jobs in a zone.
-These are categorized by primary employment fields and summary or roll-up fields.
+These are categorized by typical employment fields, non-typical employment fields, and summary or roll-up fields.
+Each of the employment fields are independently estimated in the socioeconomic data development process.

-Primary employment fields, each of these are independently estimated in the socioeconomic data development process:
+Typical employment fields:

 Used for estimating household trip demand: